ColoradoSchoolOfMines/wii-track/doc/design.rst

 Wii-Track
 #########

-In this document, we will

-a. give an overview of Wii-Track
-b. describe its overall system architecture and the reasons we chose the architecture
-c. describe our hackathon implementation
-d. discuss how this project could be implemented at an industrial scale
+In this document, we will a) give an overview of Wii-Track; b) describe its overall system architecture and the reasons we chose the architecture; c) describe our hackathon implementation; and d) discuss how this project could be implemented at an industrial scale.

 Overview
 ========